-Applicants with a job offer from a licensed UK employer in one of the occupations on the SOL, and who meet all other relevant visa requirements, can apply for a Skilled Worker visa, or a Health and Care Worker visa.
+Applicants with a job offer from a licensed UK employer in one of the occupations on the SOL, and who meet all other relevant visa requirements, can apply for a sponsored work visa, such as under the Skilled Worker visa, or Health and Care Worker visa.

 In this guide, we detail which roles are on the Shortage Occupation List and what the list means if you are applying for a points-based sponsored work visa in the UK.